 - are willing to engage in critical and often unsettling reading and dialogue about Canada’s colonial past and present; and

 - are willing to engage in critical dialogue about how to accomplish their plans as it relates to their curricular and pedagogical designs.

 How to express interest in the program

-Before running a second offering of Decolonizing Teaching we would like to ascertain whether there is sufficient interest to build a cohesive cohort that can work together.
+Before running a second offering of Disrupting Colonialism through Teaching we would like to ascertain whether there is sufficient interest to build a cohesive cohort that can work together.
 There is limited availability in the program due to funding and a desire that all participants have time to speak and engage.
-To express interest, please complete the Decolonizing Teaching: An Integrated Seminar Series and Grants Program expression of interest (docx).
-Completed forms should be sent to firstname.lastname@example.org by March 1, 2019
+To express interest, please complete the Disrupting Colonialism through Teaching: An Integrated Seminar Series and Grants Program expression of interest (docx).
+The call for expresssions of interest for the 2019/2020 session is now closed.

 Dolores van der Wey